SalomePlatform/hexablock/doc/gui_modify_elmts.rst

 **Arguments:**

-- elements
+- elements to translate
-- vector *todo kesako ?*
+- vector

 The dialogue box to modify elements by translation is: